 3) AirBNB Combines Vines into a Short Film

 The AirBNB travel company defied the 6-second time limit on Vine videos by stitching them together to create the first short film made entirely of Vines.
 The video is 4 minutes long and features the journey of a piece of paper around the world.
 It premiered at the Sundance Festival.
 Think of what libraries could do with this format!
-The free online application Cameo enables you to stitch together your Vines into a longer video.

 4) Gogo Tempts Customers with Giveaway Prizes